Bites of basic info for first-timers (and need-reminders)

 What kind of delegate are you, anyway?

-If you’re coming to Reno as a buyer, you can register one of three ways:
+If you attend Travel Exchange as a buyer, you can register one of three ways:

 - Full-book buyer, with free registration and rebate eligibility

-- Direct request buyer, sitting out the first round of matches in the appointment system, then making at least 30 direct requests when that system opens, Oct.
-25
+- Direct request buyer, sitting out the first round of matches in the appointment system, then making at least 30 direct requests when that system opens.

 - Non-appointment-taking buyer, with no prescheduled or direct request appointments, but able to share appointments with a full- or direct request buyer from your company

 If you’re attending Travel Exchange as a seller—either a supplier, a DMO, or an operator who’s selling to other operators—you have only one big registration decision: How soon will you sign up?
-Remember that when the appointment system creates matches, it uses date of registration as a tie-breaker.
-Whatever kind of delegate you are, you can register by going to NTAtravelexchange.com and clicking the green “TREX REG” button in the top-right corner.
+You’ll get a significant discount if you sign up during the early-bird phase.
+Another advantage: When the appointment system creates matches, it uses date of registration as a tie-breaker.
+Whatever kind of delegate you are, you can sign up as soon as registration opens in June by going to NTAtravelexchange.com and clicking the green “TREX REG” button in the top-right corner.

 What’s a dine-around, exactly?